Authored by Adam Sherman

 When the days start to get warmer you are likely to find yourself spending much more time in your sandals.
 Considering the wide variety of sandals available, all designed for different uses and purposes, there are endless chances of getting them dirty.
 While outdoor hiking sandals and athletic sandals are built to be appropriate for all terrains, regular use is bound to leave them dirty and smelly.

 While the best way to clean your sandals depends largely upon the material they’re made of, there are various quick and easy ways for you to maintain their quality.
+Because I wear my sandals on a daily basis, I need to make sure I keep them in tip top shape.
+If I let them stay dirty and don't take care of them, they'll fall apart much faster.
 Today we’ll be focusing on two of the most common materials used in sandals- leather and rubber.
 Here are a few of the best methods you can use to properly clean your sandals.

 Removing Dirt and Grime from Sandals

 The first step in making your sandals look as good as new is the same regardless of material type- removal of loose dirt and grime.
 If you’ve spent many summer days on the hiking trail, for example, it’s quite likely that there will be a significant amount of dirt or mud built up.
 I don't consider it a successful trek unless my shoes and feet are caked in dirt, and I really believe that the dirtier my sandals are, the better.
 Because I love to hike with this mantra, it's important for me to take care of my sandals post-hike just like I take care of my muscles and body.
 Shoes need treatment just like your hair and nails.